MossTheFox/owl-image-tools/README.md

 ## Known Issues

-When FS Mode is OPFS, the temp files will not be automatically cleaned up if the output file list is not manually cheared.
+- When FS Mode is OPFS, the temp files will not be automatically cleaned up if the output file list is not manually cheared.
+- Still cannot run on Safari due to an Object not cloneable error.

 ## TODOs